UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 so that its logarithm does not depend on the units we use.
-However, this is not a problem because here is an argument: in any physical construction of a thermal system, it is fine to have non-dimensionless number of microstates, the cost is that the model must not be valid under low temperature;
+However, this is not a problem because here is an argument: in any physical construction of a thermal system, it is fine to have dimensionful number of microstates, the cost is that the model must not be valid under low temperature;
 in mathematical construction, dimension is never a thing, so we do not even need to worry about it.
 In low temperature, we must use quantum statistical mechanics,